dotTHzTAG/Documentation/catsper_function_ref.md

 The time range in which relevant data needs to be Fourier transformed shall be specified.
 This can be done manually, or via the auto window function.
 The auto window has a time range of $(-\Delta t_{1\text{etl}} + \Delta t, \Delta t_{1\text{etl}})$.
 This makes sure the reference and sample signal are equally spaced from the auto window's axis of symmetry.
 In addition, the reference and sample signal are respectively spaced from the start and end of the auto window function at a time equivalent to the additional time taken for one internal reflection.

 The selected data does not have a time range that extends over $(- \infty, \infty)$, and may not have an integer number of periods (i.e. the start and end value of the data are different over the specified time range).
 This may lead to discontinuities in the subsequent Fourier transform results.
-To mitigate this situation, the selected data should be multiplied with apodisation functions, which gradually tends to zero at both ends.
-The common apodisation functions used in terahertz spectroscopy analysis include [rectangular](https://uk.mathworks.com/help/signal/ref/rectwin.html), [Hann](https://uk.mathworks.com/help/signal/ref/hann.html) and [Hamming](https://uk.mathworks.com/help/signal/ref/hamming.html).
-The following lists the available apodisation functions in CaTSper:
+To mitigate this situation, the selected data should be multiplied with window functions, which gradually tends to zero at both ends.
+The common window functions used in terahertz spectroscopy analysis include [rectangular](https://uk.mathworks.com/help/signal/ref/rectwin.html), [Hann](https://uk.mathworks.com/help/signal/ref/hann.html) and [Hamming](https://uk.mathworks.com/help/signal/ref/hamming.html).
+The following lists the available window functions in CaTSper:

-- [Barthann](https://uk.mathworks.com/help/signal/ref/barthannwin.html): Linear combination of weighted [Bartlett](https://uk.mathworks.com/help/signal/ref/bartlett.html) and [Hann](https://uk.mathworks.com/help/signal/ref/hann.html) apodisation functions.
+- [Barthann](https://uk.mathworks.com/help/signal/ref/barthannwin.html): Linear combination of weighted [Bartlett](https://uk.mathworks.com/help/signal/ref/bartlett.html) and [Hann](https://uk.mathworks.com/help/signal/ref/hann.html) window functions.
 The function is triangular with cosine edges to reduce discontinuity in signals.
 It is suitable in cases where a balance of spectral leakage control and frequency resolution is required.
 - [Blackman](https://uk.mathworks.com/help/signal/ref/blackman.html): Summation of two cosine terms.
 The function is created with a length greater than the data length by one, and then the last value is removed from the function.
 It is suitable for applications where minimal leakage is required.
 - [Blackman Harris](https://uk.mathworks.com/help/signal/ref/blackmanharris.html): Summation of three cosine terms.
 Compared to [Blackman](https://uk.mathworks.com/help/signal/ref/blackman.html), [Blackman Harris](https://uk.mathworks.com/help/signal/ref/blackmanharris.html) can further reduce side lobe levels in frequency domain.
 It is suitable in cases where minimising spectral leakage is important.
 - [Bohnman](https://uk.mathworks.com/help/signal/ref/bohmanwin.html): Summation of a sine term, and a product consisting a linear triangular function and cosine term.
 It offers smooth tapering but a steeper transition to zeros at the edges.
 - [Chebyshev](https://uk.mathworks.com/help/signal/ref/chebwin.html): Product of the Chebyshev polynomial and a cosine term, which is used to control oscillations in frequency response.
 It reduces side lobe levels to minimise spectral leakage.
 - [Flattop](https://uk.mathworks.com/help/signal/ref/flattopwin.html): Summation of a series of cosines.
-Before returning to zero at the edges, parts of the apodisation function are negative to minimise scalloping loss.
+Before returning to zero at the edges, parts of the window function are negative to minimise scalloping loss.
 It preserves the amplitude of sinusoidal components, but the broad bandwidth leads to a noiser bandwith and lower frequency resolution.
 - [Gaussian](https://uk.mathworks.com/help/signal/ref/gausswin.html): Gaussian function.
-As the Gaussian function spans $\[-\infty,\infty\]$, the Gaussian apodisation function does not end at zero at the edges.
-It is a general-purpose apodisation function used for smoothing signals whilst preserving key spectral features.
+As the Gaussian function spans $\[-\infty,\infty\]$, the Gaussian window function does not end at zero at the edges.
+It is a general-purpose window function used for smoothing signals whilst preserving key spectral features.
 - [Hann](https://uk.mathworks.com/help/signal/ref/hann.html): Raised cosine.
 The two end values are at zero.
 The function length is one greater than the data length.
 It is suitable for random signals and is good against spectral leakage.
-This is one of the common apodisation functions used in terahertz spectroscopy analysis.
+This is one of the common window functions used in terahertz spectroscopy analysis.
 - [Hamming](https://uk.mathworks.com/help/signal/ref/hamming.html): Raised cosine.
 The two end values are not at zero.
 The function length is one greater than the data length.
 After Fourier transform, the side lobes has a value lower than that of Hann, making Hamming suitable for optimising signal quality.
-This is one of the common apodisation functions used in terahertz spectroscopy analysis.
+This is one of the common window functions used in terahertz spectroscopy analysis.
 - [Kaiser](https://uk.mathworks.com/help/signal/ref/kaiser.html): Ratio of 2 zeroth order modified Bessel function.
 It emphasises the main lobe, so it is most suitable for applications associated with finite impulse response.
 - [Nuttall](https://uk.mathworks.com/help/signal/ref/nuttallwin.html): Summation of three cosine terms.
 Nuttall only differs from [Blackman Harris](https://uk.mathworks.com/help/signal/ref/blackmanharris.html) by the coefficient values and hence slightly lower sidelobes.
 It minimises spectral leakage and so it is suitable for cases where distinguishing closely adjacent frequency components are important.
-- [Parzen](https://uk.mathworks.com/help/signal/ref/parzenwin.html): Piecewise cubic functions approximated from the Gaussian apodisation function.
+- [Parzen](https://uk.mathworks.com/help/signal/ref/parzenwin.html): Piecewise cubic functions approximated from the Gaussian window function.
 It offers good smoothing and minimises spectral leakage, but has a lower frequency resolution due to a relatively wider main lobe.
 - [Rectangular](https://uk.mathworks.com/help/signal/ref/rectwin.html): Similar to heaviside step function.
-All points within the apodisation function take a value of 1 and those outside take a value of 0.
+All points within the window function take a value of 1 and those outside take a value of 0.
 The values of the selected data are thus unchanged and hence the function is suitable for transient data.
-This is one of the common apodisation functions used in terahertz spectroscopy analysis.
+This is one of the common window functions used in terahertz spectroscopy analysis.
 - [Taylor](https://uk.mathworks.com/help/signal/ref/taylorwin.html): The MATLAB default settings are used.
 The coefficients in the function are not normalised.
 After Fourier transform, it gives a narrow main lobe with side lobe values that decrease monotonically.
 It is suitable for radar applications.
 - [Triangular](https://uk.mathworks.com/help/signal/ref/triang.html): Symmetrical triangular function.
 If the length of the data has an odd value, the two end values are zero and the triangular peak is at one.
 If the length is instead even, the two end values are equal to the reciprocal of the length and a plateau, instead of a triangular peak, is resulted.
 The function length is the same as the data length.
 - [Tukey](https://uk.mathworks.com/help/signal/ref/tukeywin.html): Tapered cosine function.
-Half of the apodisation function centred around the mid-point is defined as 1, and both sides descends via a cosine function to zero at the edges of the apodisation function.
+Half of the window function centred around the mid-point is defined as 1, and both sides descends via a cosine function to zero at the edges of the window function.
 It is useful for data tapering where the original signal needs to be preserved but edge effects need to be reduced.

 ### Fast Fourier Transform